Trump ends DACA, but gives Congress window to save it

 The Trump administration pitched the move as the "least disruptive" option available after facing a threat from 10 conservative state attorneys general to challenge the program in court, according to senior administration officials briefing reporters on the move during a conference call conducted on condition of anonymity.

-Sessions had determined that the program would not be likely to withstand that court challenge, the administration said.
+Sessions had determined that the program would not be likely to withstand that court challenge, he said.

 "The Department of Justice cannot defend this overreach," Sessions said.
 "There is nothing compassionate about the failure to enforce immigration laws.
 Enforcing the law saves lives, protects communities and taxpayers, and prevents human suffering.
 Failure to enforce the laws in the past has put our nation at risk of crime, violence and even terrorism.
 The compassionate thing is to end the lawlessness, (and) enforce our laws."